 Violence at Jerusalem mosque prompts fears of wider fighting

-JERUSALEM (AP) — Israeli police stormed into the Al-Aqsa Mosque in Jerusalem’s Old City early Wednesday, firing stun grenades at Palestinian youths who hurled stones and firecrackers at them in a burst of violence during a sensitive holiday season.
-Gaza militants responded with rocket fire on southern Israel, prompting an Israeli airstrike.
+JERUSALEM (AP) — Israeli police stormed into the Al-Aqsa Mosque in Jerusalem’s Old City early Wednesday, firing stun grenades at Palestinian youths who hurled firecrackers at them in a burst of violence during a sensitive holiday season.
+Palestinian militants in Gaza responded with rocket fire on southern Israel, prompting repeated Israeli airstrikes.

-The fighting, coming as Muslims mark the holiday month of Ramadan and Jews prepare to begin the Passover festival on Wednesday evening, drew Palestinian condemnations and raised fears of a wider conflagration.
-Similar clashes two years ago erupted into an 11-day war between Israel and Hamas.
+The fighting, coming as Muslims mark the holiday month of Ramadan and Jews prepare to begin the Passover festival on Wednesday evening, raised fears of a wider conflagration.
+Similar clashes two years ago erupted into an 11-day war between Israel and the ruling Hamas militant group in Gaza.
 The Israeli military said one soldier was shot in a separate incident in the occupied West Bank.

 The mosque sits on a sensitive hilltop compound holy to both Jews and Muslims.
 Al-Aqsa is the third-holiest site in Islam and is typically packed with worshippers during Ramadan.
 The spot, known to Jews as the Temple Mount, is also the holiest site in Judaism, who revere it as the location of the biblical Jewish temples.
 The conflicting claims fuel constant tensions that have spilled over to violence numerous times in the past.